jomurgel/ft-password-protect-children-pages/readme.txt

 Tags: passwords, protected, pages
 Requires at least: 2.7
 Tested up to: 3.0
-Stable tag: 0.2
+Stable tag: 0.3

-Applys the same protection to children pages applied to the parent page.
+Applies the same protection to children pages applied to the parent page.

 == Description ==